© Photograph by Katia Almerini 2008.

 In the following years, Suzanne Santoro exhibited her works globally, giving lectures

 and publishing articles.
 In this period, she began her studies as an art therapist.

 In 1986 she earned her degree in Art Therapy from the Istituto di Ortofonologia of Rome, specializing in children's graphic development.
 From 1985 to 2009, she was responsible for the painting and graphic atelier of the Institute, mainly working with deaf children.

 She considers her work highly influenced by the graphic process of early childhood where many unexpected formal structures are unexpectedly unveiled.

-Her works are in private and public collections as the National Museum of Women in the Arts, Washington DC.
-She donated her personal archive, that includes documents of the Beato Angelico Cooperative, to Archivia, the archive of the Casa Internazionale delle Donne in Rome.
+Her works are in private and public collections such as the National Museum of Women in the Arts in Washington DC.
+In 2015, the Verbund Collection in Vienna acquired a number of her works for its permanent collection of Feminist Avant-Garde of the 1970s.
+She donated her personal archives, including documents from the Cooperativa Beato Angelico, to Archivia, an archive housed at "La Casa Internazionale delle Donne" in Rome.

-Currently, Suzanne is painting, exhibiting and giving lectures.
+Suzanne is currently drawing, painting, exhibiting and giving lectures.